 - Refrigerator: chilling the bark is the easiest and fastest way to solidify it.
 You can also leave it at room temperature, which will take a while (sometimes hours).
 The freezer also works if you're in a hurry, but be careful it doesn't get too cold, and it's hard to break up.

-- Breaking up the bark: I recommend waiting about 20 minutes before you cut or break it up if it has been chilled; it'll be easier.
-Use your hands or a kitchen knife which can make it less messier.
+- Breaking up the bark: If the bark has been chilled, I recommend waiting about 20 minutes before you cut or break it up; it'll be easier.
+Use your hands or a kitchen knife, which can make it less messier.

 Related recipes you might like: